 Philip Morris International Inc. (PM:US), the world’s largest publicly traded tobacco company, reported second-quarter profit that beat analysts’ estimates, spurred by demand for cigarettes in Eastern Europe.

 Net income in the period ended June 30 fell 3.8 percent to $2.32 billion from $2.41 billion a year earlier, the New York- based maker of Marlboro cigarettes said today in a statement.
 On a per share basis, profit rose to $1.36 because the number of outstanding shares decreased.
-Analysts projected $1.35, the average of 16 estimates (PM) compiled by Bloomberg.
+Analysts projected $1.35, the average of 16 estimates (PM:US) compiled by Bloomberg.